-In this work, we have developed a consistent chiral framework for nucleon decays involving vector mesons.
-Starting from the general triple-quark operator structures in the LEFT, we performed their leading-order chiral realizations, treating both vector-meson and baryon octets as matter fields with well-defined chiral transformation properties.
-The relevant low energy constants were estimated using the naive dimensional analysis.
+In this work, we developed a consistent chiral framework for nucleon decays involving vector mesons.
+Starting from the general triple-quark operator structures in the LEFT \cite{Jenkins:2017jig}, we performed their LO chiral realizations, treating both vector-meson and baryon octets as matter fields with well-defined chiral transformation properties.
+The relevant low-energy constants were estimated using NDA.
 To highlight the phenomenological significance of vector meson modes, we demonstrated through examples that including these modes helps resolve degeneracies in the parameter space that cannot be constrained solely by pseudoscalar modes.
 Moreover, by employing the stringent constraints on the dim-6 WCs derived from the pseudoscalar modes, we established tighter constraints on vector meson modes than those currently available from experiments, when considering only the long-distance contributions.

 Should a BNV signal be observed, the presence of these additional vector meson decay channels would provide valuable information for identifying the underlying interaction structures responsible for the signal.
 For specific new physics scenarios, our formalism serves as a bridge connecting different decay modes and predicts correlations among them that can be tested in experimental searches.
-In addition, our formalism is not limited to the usual nucleon decays, it also covers scenarios involving light particles in the final state when the spurion fields are accordingly chosen, as well as BNV decays of the tau lepton and heavier hyperons.
+In addition, our formalism is not limited to the usual nucleon decays, but also covers scenarios involving light particles in the final state when the spurion fields are accordingly chosen, as well as BNV decays of the tau lepton and heavier hyperons.
 A comprehensive study of all relevant decay channels thus enables us to probe a broader parameter space and gain deeper insights into fundamental questions such as baryogenesis, neutrino masses, and the nature of dark matter.